What happens to pets in a divorce?

 It’s estimated that 57% of the UK population own a pet, and with almost half of marriages ending in divorce, the issue of ‘who gets to keep the dog’ is much debated during separation.

 For many couples, the cat or dog is like a child to them and is considered very much part of the family.
-When couples are making arrangements during separation, the division of finances, assets and property, as well as any childcare arrangements, can be incredibly stressful.
+When couples make arrangements during separation, the division of finances, assets and property, as well as any childcare arrangements, can be incredibly stressful.
 And that’s before you’ve thought about adding your loyal companion into the mix.

-How do you decide who keeps the pet in a divorce?
+Who gets custody of the pet in a divorce?

 Because of this, when it comes to divorce, custody of a pet is usually very tricky because the divorce courts are more concerned with dividing the major assets (house/pensions etc.) and they have very few powers to deal with sorting chattels.